A simple, sleek fireplace in a white modern home layout.

-Cook Your Next Meal on the Fireplace
+Cook Your Next Meal on the Fireplace.

 If you have an outdoor fireplace, there’s a good chance you’ve roasted a marshmallow or two over it.
 There’s something extremely satisfying about perfectly cooking (or burning) those little puffs of sugar with nothing but a stick and the flames in front of you.
 So, why not extend that feeling of satisfaction to your entire meal?
 There are several ways to cook your dinner using your outdoor fireplace; the hard part is choosing what you want to eat.